AGE: – Undetermined Pre 18th Century

 FOR PRICE PLEASE CONTACT – include number below

-An impressive Pre 18th C Burmese Wooden Buddha Statue with lips curved upwards in a gentle smile, painted eyes cast downwards with painted fingernails.
-Elongated ear lobes rest on the shoulders with an incised lapel depicting the outline of the robe draped over the left shoulder and falling over the left knee.
+An impressive Pre 18th Century Burmese Wooden Buddha Statue with lips curved upwards in a gentle smile, painted eyes cast downwards with painted fingernails.
+Elongated ear lobes rest on the shoulders with an incised lapel depicting the outline of the robe draped over the left shoulder, flowing down over the left knee.
 Knobs of thayo lacquer represent hair curls with a large bulbous finial tapering into a point on top of a rounded usnisha.

-Very nice patina on this old Buddha Statue with traces of gild remaining, lacquer worn with age, cracks on base, one cracks shows signs of repair, some glue residue remains.
+Very nice patina on this old Buddha Statue with traces of gild remaining, lacquer worn with age, cracks on base, one cracks shows signs of repair with some remaining glue residue, lacquer hair curls are quite brittle with a few missing.